Carbonyl group

 In organic chemistry, a carbonyl group is a functional group with the formula C=O, composed of a carbon atom double-bonded to an oxygen atom, and it is divalent at the C atom.
 It is common to several classes of organic compounds (such as aldehydes, ketones and carboxylic acid), as part of many larger functional groups.
 A compound containing a carbonyl group is often referred to as a carbonyl compound.

 The term carbonyl can also refer to carbon monoxide as a ligand in an inorganic or organometallic complex (a metal carbonyl, e.g. nickel carbonyl).

-The remainder of this article concerns itself with the organic chemistry definition of carbonyl, such that carbon and oxygen share a double bond.

 Carbonyl compounds

 In organic chemistry, a carbonyl group characterizes the following types of compounds: